ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.js.markdown

     where Values[4] > 500000
     group by "7 day"
     select max(), min()
+) as MinMaxValues,
-), c.Name // Project property 'Name' from the company document {CODE-TAB-BLOCK/}
+c.Name as CompanyName // Project property 'Name' from the company document {CODE-TAB-BLOCK/}
     {CODE-TABS/}